 1995 Peter Frampton releases Frampton Comes Alive II.
 The album is the sequel to his 1975 smash Frampton Comes Alive - the best-selling live album in history.

-1992 Guns N' Roses guitarist Slash gets married for the first time, tying the know with actress Renee Suran in Marina Del Rey, California.
+1992 Guns N' Roses guitarist Slash gets married for the first time, tying the knot with actress Renee Suran in Marina Del Rey, California.
 They divorce in 1997; Slash gets married again in 2001.

 1986 The film True Stories, directed by and starring David Byrne, is released in theaters.
 The soundtrack serves as Talking Heads' seventh album.